St Michael’s Between the Wars

 Post-war economic hardship and the Great Depression led to several burglaries at the church.
 However, the inter-war years also featured amateur theatricals, Women’s Socials, visiting preachers and youth holidays to the east Kent coast.
 In October 1925 the parish was visited by Sister Faith of the Community of St Peter, who had been one of its parish-workers from 1907 to 1919 before being posted to Korea.
 Due to the rules of her Community, her address at the Parish Buildings was for an all-female audience.
 In February 1927, Osborn was succeeded as vicar by Edmund Douglas Merritt (1879-1956), an old friend of Keelan and Kett.
 Nine days of social events and services were held at Michaelmas 1931 to mark the fiftieth anniversary of the nave’s completion, including a Requiem Mass for Fr.
 Penfold.

-Next door to the church to the north was the premises of the Aerated Bread Company (ABC), who often proved to be problem neighbours – the site is now occupied by Sainsbury’s.
-Fumes from their chimneys left the clerestory and west window so dirty by August 1924 so that – in the words of the Parish Magazine – “one of our worshippers thought they must be of stained glass which had got discoloured!”.
+This may have made for cleaner bread, but the fumes from the factory’s chimneys made for a dirtier St Michael’s.
+Indeed, the clerestory and west window were so dirty by August 1924 so that – in the words of the Parish Magazine – “one of our worshippers thought they must be of stained glass which had got discoloured!”.
 Cleaning the windows was justified as a way of decreasing the church’s electricity bill, since it had previously been forced to use lights “even in the morning on dark days”.
-The ABC then planned an extension in 1937.
-As part of its planning it leased a corner of land from St Michael’s and demolished the church lavatory on it, but not before completing a new one at the other end of the choir vestry (now the Gabriel Room).
+As part of its plans for a 1937 extension, the ABC leased a corner of land from St Michael’s and demolished the church lavatory on it, but not before completing a new one at the other end of the choir vestry (now the Gabriel Room).
 The £10 annual rent of the land was used to augment the vicar’s stipend.
+The factory was finally demolished in 1982 and the site is now occupied by Sainsbury’s2

 In his dealings with the London ecclesiastical authorities, de Langdale stated that in his opinion, “At the present time the restoration of the reredos should … be taken in hand”.
-They agreed and £100 of the compensation was allocated to this project.
-However, the restoration may have become a full-blown redesign, since the Parish Magazines for 1939 refer to part of the compensation paying for a new design on the high altar reredos by William Lawson of Faith Craft.
-That new design is probably the present scheme showing the resurrected Christ beneath “Tu Rex Gloriae” (“Thou art the King of Glory”).
-This replaced the original scheme of a blank surface with motifs beneath “Alleluia Alleluia Alleluia”. £170 of the compensation was used to clear the church’s overdraft and the rest on cleaning the side chapel and establishing a Fabric Fund to cover future problems with the building.1
+They agreed and £100 of the compensation was allocated to this project, which seems soon to have become a full-blown redesign. £170 of the compensation was used to clear the church’s overdraft and the rest on cleaning the side chapel and establishing a Fabric Fund to cover future problems with the building.3

 The Munich Agreement was signed early on Friday 30th September 1938, the day after Michaelmas.
 It seemed that war between Britain and Nazi Germany had been averted.
 Yet an article in the August 1939 Parish Magazine regarding the Girls’ Club outing to Southend stated: “We saw some very interesting things, in fact, one of our party kept rushing from one side of the carriage to the other to see the Air Raid shelters in the gardens.”
 By the time of Michaelmas 1939, Britain was again at war.